jeremysprofile/jeremysprofile.github.io/content/game.md

 Upgrade cap: 5

 ## Movement
-By default, mechs have a speed of 1, meaning they can only move from a hex to an adjacent hex.
+By default, mechs have a speed of 2, meaning they can only move from a hex to an adjacent hex.
 No other [pieces](#pieces) can be moved.

-Upgrading the [Explore](#3-explore) action allow you to move mechs at speed 2.
+Upgrading the [Explore](#explore) action allow you to move mechs at speed 2.
 Mechs can only move through friendly or empty hexes that they can stand in.

 Upgrading the Explore action again allows you to blink between hexes of the same color that are less than 2 hexes apart.